CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an extremely minimal description that fails on all dimensions.
+This description is critically underdeveloped.
 It provides no concrete actions, no trigger guidance, and no clarity on when or why Claude should select this skill.
-It reads more like a label than a functional description.
+It reads more like a label than a functional description, making it nearly useless for skill selection among multiple options.

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Generates pseudocode from natural language descriptions, converts code to pseudocode, and outlines algorithm logic step-by-step.'
+Add specific concrete actions the skill performs, e.g., 'Generates pseudocode from natural language descriptions, converts code to pseudocode, and formats algorithm outlines.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks for pseudocode, algorithm outlines, logic planning, or step-by-step procedure descriptions.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks for pseudocode, algorithm outlines, step-by-step logic, or wants to convert code into language-agnostic pseudocode.'

-Remove the invocation syntax ('invoke with $agent-pseudocode') from the description as it wastes space that should be used for capability and trigger information.
+Remove the invocation syntax ('invoke with $agent-pseudocode') from the description as it wastes space and does not help Claude decide when to select the skill.

 DimensionReasoningScore